 Which programming language should I choose?

-I'm largely a self-taught developer.
-Before I started working with code professionally I would often read a new programming book, enroll in a new MOOC or go down a rabbit hole of learning and reading and thinking.
+I’m largely a self-taught developer (I guess even those who studied CS at college are too!).
+Before I started working with code professionally, I would often get distracted by some thread on the internet that told me about the language I should be learning right now.
+I’d read a post about how this language was better or that language sucked and change direction.
+So, I would buy and read a new programming book, enroll in a new MOOC or go down a rabbit hole of learning and reading and thinking.

 While I love learning this wasn’t helpful for me.
 I was living with a strong sense of

 shiny object syndrome.
-I'd read a post about how this language was better or that language sucked and change direction.
 Never staying long enough to allow the concepts to go deep and to draw deeper understandings.
+I was stuck in tutorial hell.

 As I made the transition to full-time professional (ha!) development things changed.